-Shoe Gummi, the comfort brand founded by Shantel Jackson and known for its patented high heel outer soles, is extending its concept into a full slipper collection aimed at post heel recovery and at home wear.
+Shoe Gummi, the comfort brand founded by Shantel Jackson and known for its patented high heel outer soles, is extending its concept into a full slipper collection aimed at post heel recovery and lounge footwear.
 The move shifts Shoe Gummi from a heel accessory line to a broader comfort footwear player, targeting consumers who want the same cushioning and comfort once their heels come off.

 From Sole Pads to Slippers